tlverse/origami/README.md

 -----

-## Description
+## What’s `origami`?

-`origami` is an R package that provides a general framework for the application of cross-validation schemes to particular functions.
+The `origami` R package provides a general framework for the application of cross-validation schemes to particular functions.
 By allowing arbitrary lists of results, `origami` accommodates a range of cross-validation applications.

 -----